 Refine the sales process — Review your current sales process to ensure there isn’t any unnecessary friction for your reps.
 It is worthwhile to periodically walk through the steps a rep took to close a recent deal and to work with them to identify areas of simplification.

-If you want your team to be successful while working remotely, empower them to own their success and to work how they see fit to reach their goals.
+If you want your team to be successful while selling virtually, empower them to own their success and to work how they see fit to reach their goals.
 According to Alison Bridgman,

 "Working from home was a big transition for most and it has required my team to build new schedules and habits.
 Checking in on how that is going for each rep was crucial to helping them feel productive.
 It has also empowered them to have a normal routine where they can turn work on and off."